 A bonus point on networking

-Since networking is probably the least used and understood method of sourcing for internship, allow Digital Senior to elaborate a bit more on this.
+Since networking is probably the least used and understood method of sourcing for an internship, allow Digital Senior to elaborate a bit more on this.
 If you approach people online or via email, do ask them out for coffee.
 “Can I have coffee with you for 15min near your office to understand your job better?”
 Having a face to face conversation is always better than cold calling or cold emailing.
 Why?
 Because the purpose of networking is to get the referral from this person.
 People usually remember you better after seeing you.
 After the meeting, don’t be afraid to make the ask.
-“I’m applying for an internship to your company.
+“I’m applying for an internship with your company.
 May I know if I can get your support so I could enhance my chance of being selected for an interview?”
 The worst thing is getting a “no”.
 The best is a chance you are dreaming about.

 Let’s mind the details

 Ok.
 Enough of the big picture steps that you can take to secure an internship.
 But there are micro-level issues you want to pay attention to.
 One is having typos on your resume.
-Nothing kills your chance more surely than making primary-school-level mistake on your resume or cover letter.
+Nothing kills your chance more surely than making a primary-school-level mistake on your resume or cover letter.
 You are advised to print it out, as reading on a screen may be different from reading on a paper.
 You will be thankful for that 20 cents of printing fee if you discover a mistake.

 Clean up your social profiles too.
 Check all your active social network accounts: Facebook, Twitter and Instagram.
 You may want to delete some unglamorous photos or status that will leave a bad first impression to recruiters.